A popular plot in Regency era romances is the broken engagement, but what was the truth of the situation?

 Mr. Bennet took umbrage with Elizabeth’s remarks.
 “I will not have you speak so, Lizzy.
 Any man would earn a brilliant match by claiming you.”

 Elizabeth attempted to control her tears.
 She swiped hard at her cheeks.
 “Permit me my misery this day,” she said through a choking sob.
 “I promise to know a wiser choice on the morrow.”

 “As you wish, Lizzy.”
 Her father gathered her closer to caress Elizabeth’s back.
 It was comforting to know his love.
 “I will forbid all from entering your room until you are prepared to face them.
 Take as long as you like.
 One day or a whole month of days.
 When you decide how you wish to proceed, send for me, and we will deal with this together.
 Even if you do not wish to force the marriage, I believe Mr. Darcy’s name will know the shame of a breech of promise action.”

-Inside the room, Elizabeth kicked off her slippers, sending brought her a momentary surcease.
+Inside the room, Elizabeth kicked off her slippers, sending them flying brought her a momentary surcease.
 She wished there was something else she could throw, or better yet, punch in a most unladylike manner.
-The thought of slapping Mr. Darcy’s too masculine cheek was quite satisfying.
+The thought of slapping Mr. Darcy’s too masculine cheek would be quite satisfying.

 In frustration, Elizabeth ripped at the lace of her ivory wedding dress.
 She should summon a maid to assist her, but it did her well to hear seams rip and to have lace sleeves come loose in her hands.